Citroën LNA

-The Citroën LN (Hélène) and Citroën LNA (Hélèna) are front-engine, front-drive, three-door, four passenger hatchback city cars manufactured and marketed by Citroën from 1976-1986 over a single generation — as a badge engineered variant of the Peugeot 104, introduced shortly after the takeover of Citroen by Peugeot.
+The Citroën LN (Hélène) and Citroën LNA (Hélèna) are front-engine, front-drive, three-door, four passenger hatchback city cars manufactured and marketed by Citroën from 1976 to 1986 over a single generation — as a badge engineered variant of the Peugeot 104, introduced shortly after the takeover of Citroën by Peugeot.

 The added "A" used in the name of the bigger engined LNA stood for Athlétique (Athletic).

+Its noise figure is 69 decibels.

 Citroën LN (1976–1978)

 The LN was introduced in July 1976.
 It combined the bodyshell of the Peugeot 104 Z (a shortened floorpan version of the 104) with the economical 602 cc two-cylinder gasoline engine of the Citroën 2CV.
 Equipment levels were low, but the LN's key selling points were its low price and running costs.

 Strongly resembling the Peugeot it was based on, the LN was assembled at a Citroën plant and fitted with a Citroën engine.
-Peugeot had recently acquired Citroen and the LN stood in stark contrast to assurances that the two marques would retain their individuality.
+Peugeot had recently acquired Citroën and the LN stood in stark contrast to assurances that the two marques would retain their individuality.
 When pressed, Citroën explained that the LN project had been rushed through because of "the need to supply customers and the [dealership] network with a model to strengthen Citroën's position at the lower end of the market," hardly a ringing endorsement.
-The Citroen range included the Ami and the Dyane as well as the venerable 2CV which would continue in production well after the others.
+The Citroën range included the Ami and the Dyane as well as the venerable 2CV which would continue in production well after the others.
 Citroën made it clear that this would not happen again, which remained largely true until the Citroën Saxo, which was a badge engineered variant of the Peugeot 106 (itself developed from the Citroen AX platform).